prodgang/bookofprimes/_build/html/_sources/words/prod/defs.md

 If you want to see more examples, check out [this page](sections:draw) which allows you to draw any prod you want!

 That's all for now.
-In the next section, we'll take a look at the what you can do with them.
+In the next section, we'll take a look at the what you can do with prods.

 [^padref]: The padding axiom is kind of inelegant and I wish it didn't need to be there.
 Technically, you could define the underlying lists as implicitly having an infinite number of trailing zeros.
 Alternatively, you could bite the bullet and point the finger at decimal notation for also having redundant padding: ever noticed that $2 = 02 = 002 = 002.000$?